snowflakedb/connectors-native-sdk/connectors-native-sdk-java/README.md

 ## Task Reactor

-This component consists of .sql files and Java classes embedded into the Native Java SDK library that helps in managing and executing work asynchronously, mostly the work related to data ingestion.
+This component consists of `.sql` files and Java classes embedded into the Native Java SDK library that helps with managing and executing work asynchronously, mostly the work related to data ingestion.
 This component offers stability and scalability in work executing.
 Although this component is dedicated to orchestrating the ingestion tasks, it can be also used for executing non-ingestion tasks that require an asynchronous way of execution.